… to learn the photographic vocabulary "Glossary of Photography"

 - Collimator – a symbol in the viewfinder of a camera determining the area of focus

 - Color temperature – corresponds to the dominant colour in a photo.
 A cold temperature corresponds to a blue hue, and a warm temperature corresponds to a yellow-orange hue.
+[Click here to read the full article about Color temperature.]

 - Compact – a small camera very easy to use with integrated zoom and flash